-The Strategic Policy Sector (SPS) works closely with other federal departments, particularly the Department of Foreign Affairs and International Trade and the Department of Finance, to represent Industry Canada's domestic industrial agenda over a range of international entities and negotiations.
+The Strategic Policy Sector (SPS) works closely with other federal departments, particularly Global Affairs Canada and the Department of Finance, to represent Innovation, Science and Economic Development Canada's domestic industrial agenda over a range of international entities and negotiations.
 The goal is to secure or maintain access to export markets for Canadian goods and services and to improve the rules that govern international trade.

 To carry out this work, the SPS